Patients

 Enlarge image

 The adrenal glands are small glands on top of each kidney.
-They make important hormones that help control stress, metabolism, blood pressure, and energy levels.
+They make hormones that help control stress, metabolism, blood pressure, and energy levels.

 Lymph nodes are small lumps of tissue that have white blood cells which fight infections.